mrf0rtuna4/bbs-mod/ROADMAP.md

 - [ ] Flight mode speed
 - [ ] Change moving around to left click and mouse wheel button to fov and roll
 - [ ] Add button to toggle orbit mode, orbit perspective and make context menu for perspectives
+- [ ] Add an icon when in orbit mode

 Considerations: